zhiyuanpeng/ICTIR2021-Multi-label-Classification-of-Short-Texts-with-Label-Correlated-Recurrent-Neural-Networks/README.md

 then you can fill the edge_list with [(0, 1), (0, 3), (1, 4), (3, 2)].

 "total_num" is the number of the test instances.
+# navie_bayes.py
+This file implements the baseline algorithm navie bayes.
+There is only one parameter named "max_length" which is the same as the parameter "max_length" in original.py or edge.py.
+You can copy the value from original.py or edge.py.
+There is one more package needed to be installed: nltk 3.4.5
 # Requirement Package
 all list in requirements.txt